fkettelhoit/reasonable-macros-paper/paper.md

 Macro definitions are distinguished from regular function definitions through a syntactic marker.
 A macro definition uses the `#` prefix (e.g., `#f = ...`), while regular function definitions use standard syntax (e.g., `:f = ...`).
 The environment tracks both the names in scope and their classification as either macros or regular values.
 This distinction matters only during the desugaring phase when translating to call-by-value lambda calculus; it does not impact the evaluation rules, which can continue to use standard lambda calculus environments.

 When a macro is applied to arguments, its arguments undergo a static transformation that makes syntactic structure observable.
 Arguments are wrapped in data structures that preserve the distinction between evaluated expressions and syntactic elements that contain explicit bindings.
-This transformation occurs during the desugaring phase, before any evaluation takes place and relies only on syntactic information.
+This transformation occurs during the desugaring phase, before any evaluation takes place, and relies only on syntactic information.

 \begin{small}
 \begin{align}